 The Arbitrariness of Units of Time

-In the Gregorian calendar, today marks the new year.
-It is not the new year in the dozens of other calendars.
+In the Gregorian calendar, 1 January marks the new year.
+It is not the new year in the dozens of other calendars that exist.
 This is not insignificant.
 Although the “new year” is celebrated with fanfare and increased alcohol consumption, aside from hangovers absolutely nothing changes between 31 December and 1 January.
 Nature does not know that it is a new year, nor does it care.
 Even if we humans care about delineating a new year there is nothing that indicates that 1 January should be the first day of a new year.
 Why not winter solstice or spring equinox?
 Non-Gregorian calendars, the Jewish and Islamic for example (which are lunar, not solar, calendars), consider the new year to begin on other dates.

-Be sure and recalibrate your clocks to that.
-But that is still arbitrary despite the scientific precision of measuring activities of atoms.
+Be sure and re calibrate your clocks to that.
+That definition is still arbitrary despite the scientific precision of measuring activities of atoms.
 Humans chose one particular atomic isotope over the others available.
 That specific atomic time standard was adopted to synchronize with the long accepted definition of a second as 1/86,400 of a mean solar day.